tewidis/AOS/markdown/shared_memory.md

             + Size of queue is as big as number of processors (N)
             + Still allocates this data structure Even if not all processors will contend for lock (statically sized)
+            + Still possible that more than one core is awoken; these memory locations may share the same cache line (false sharing)

 | ![array](images/shm_array_queueing_lock.png) |
 |:--:|